NPO 1

-NPO 1 (known as Nederland 1 /nl/ until 2014) is the first national television station in the Netherlands.
+NPO 1 (NPO een, known as Nederland 1 /nl/ until 2014) is the first national television station in the Netherlands.
 It launched on 2 October 1951.
 It provides public broadcasting and currently exists next to sister channels NPO 2 and NPO 3.
 Several broadcasting organisations of the Publieke Omroep deliver a wide variety of programs for the channel, usually for larger audiences.
 In 2018, it was the most viewed channel in the Netherlands, reaching a market share of 22.0%.
 The channel is also available via cable TV in the Dutch Caribbean, either live or time-shifted.

 History

 Early years

 In the Netherlands, the first television experiments took place in the 1930s.
-Dutch technology company Philips played an important role in these experiments.
+Dutch technology company Philips played an important role in these experiments and had its own station from 1948 to 1951.
 In 1951, public radio broadcasters AVRO, KRO, VARA and NCRV established the NTS, Nederlandse Televisie Stichting (Dutch Television Foundation).
+The launch of the regular service was approved on 18 August 1950, with a tentative 1 May 1951 launch date for the first tests, as well as a transmitter in Lopik and studios in Hilversum or Duivendrecht.
 The first public broadcast began from studio Irene in Bussum on 2 October 1951 at 8:15 pm.
 It was transmitted from Lopik, soon followed by Hilversum as well.
 On 5 January 1956, the NTS broadcast their first news programme, NTS Journaal.
 In the 1950s, television attracted only a low number of viewers due (mainly) to the high price of television sets at the time.
 During that same decade, television became available nationally by the introduction of more transmitters and repeaters in Goes, Roosendaal, Loon op Zand, Mierlo, Roermond, Markelo, Ugchelen, Zwolle, Smilde and the new Gerbrandy Tower in IJsselstein.

+By 1956, the sole television channel increased its airtime.